ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 consider the following criteria.
 These criteria will be evaluated in various domains (see {{general-use}} and {{special-cases}}).

 Some of the sections below will list criteria that SHOULD be met.
-It may happen that these criteria are not in fact met by the proposal.
+It could happen that these criteria are not in fact met by the proposal.
 In such cases, the community MUST document whether not meeting the criteria is acceptable, for example because there are practical limitations on carrying out an evaluation of the criteria.

-The requirement that the community consider a criterion does not imply that the result needs to be described in any resulting RFC.
+The requirement that the community consider a criterion does not imply that the result needs to be described in a resulting RFC.
 There is no formal requirement to document the results, although normal IETF policies for archiving proceedings will provide a record.

 This document, except where otherwise noted, does not provide normative guidance on the acceptable thresholds for any of these criteria.
-Instead, the community will holistically assess the overall performance of the proposed algorithm.
+Instead, the community will use these evaluations as an input when considering whether to progress the proposed algorithm.

 ## Single Algorithm Behavior